sjsrey/ors/ors.md

 If openness is in question, science is in question.

-Complexity in doing science, computation burden and related technological developments are challenging the traditional scientific publishing model.
+Complexity in doing science, computational burden, and related technological developments are challenging the traditional scientific publishing model.
 No longer does a regular length paper in a hardbound journal adequately capture the scientific process underlying a research effort.
 As a